egmg726/MelBioInf_docs/docs/guides/policy.md

 To avoid being marked as a no-show:

 *	Participants must cancel their registration at least 48 hours before the workshop start time.
-*	Cancellations should be made through Eventbrite or by emailing the Melbourne Bioinformatics training email (bioinformatics-training@unimelb.edu.au)
+*	Cancellations should be made through Eventbrite or by emailing the Melbourne Bioinformatics training email

 ## 4. Exceptions
 Exceptions to this policy may be granted in cases of: